gingerbeardman/gingerbeardman.github.io/_posts/2021-04-21-level-viewer-for-pang-nintendo-ds.md

 Back in 2017 I tried to reverse engineer it, with the goal of creating custom levels.
 I got so far as to extract all 256 levels from the ROM and wrote some software to process those into more human-readable formats:

 1. Extract stages tile maps from ROM (using PHP)
-2. Convert stage data to JavaScript (using PHP)
+2. Convert stage data to JSON (using PHP)
 3. Level viewer (using JavaScript and HTML canvas)

 * [Source code at GitHub](https://github.com/gingerbeardman/pang-ds)